pkrakowski/Send-GraphMail/README.md

 # Send-GraphMail

-Send-GraphMail is a PowerShell module that enables daemons to send notification emails securely using Microsoft's Graph API and Modern Authentication.
+Send-GraphMail is a PowerShell module designed to provide a secure and reliable method for daemons to send notification emails.
+By leveraging Microsoft's Graph API and Modern Authentication, it offers enhanced security compared to traditional SMTP authentication.

 ## Prerequisites